-All percentages must be applied to the firm pricing quoted for the initial contract period.
+All percentages must be applied to the firm pricing quoted for the initial (i.e., the first) contract period.
 The offeror is cautioned that percentages that are the same value for successive renewal options must be calculated against original, not compounded, pricing.